-In the words of the Blessed Virgin Mary, “My soul proclaims the greatness of the Lord; my spirit rejoices in God my Savior.”
-Forever I will proclaim the goodness of the Lord because I am the unworthy recipient of God’s healing mercy—through the Eucharist.
-Through daily Mass and Eucharistic Adoration for the past twenty five years, I have been formed by the Church's liturgical life.
-Archbishop Fulton Sheen eloquently wrote, “The greatest love story of all time is contained in a tiny white Host.”
-God invites us to encounter the greatest love story of all time in the Eucharist.
+With the Virgin Mary, “My soul proclaims the greatness of the Lord; my spirit rejoices in God my Savior.”
+Forever I will proclaim the greatness of the Lord because I am the unworthy recipient of God's healing mercy.

 Fr.
 John Hardon: "Having taught priests over 30 years, having lived with priests, and having labored for them, loving them and suffering with them; no words I can use would be too strong to state that the Catholic priesthood needs prayer and sacrifice as never before since Calvary.
 One saint after another has declared that the devil's principal target on earth is the Catholic priests.
 We ask, why pray for priests?
 We should pray for for priests and bishops because this has been the practice of the Church since apostolic times.
 It's a matter of revealed truth.
 It is divine mandate."

 Please visit www.foundationforpriests.org website for a library of resources on the priesthood, vocations, spiritual motherhood, spiritual warfare, prayer.